vikbehal/Explore/Power BI/Day 4.md

 5. What is Web Scrapping?
 How does it help in Power BI?
 6. What is Power Query?
 7. How do you find algorithm behind data transformation?
+8. What is Merge and Append in Power Query?